Verified Labels

 Firing

-Weapons are actively being fired.
-Not added when the weapon is used as a mere act of celebration.
+This label shouldn't be added when the weapon is used as a mere act of celebration.

 Identification Marking